turbot/tailpipe-docs/docs/develop/writing-plugins/the-basics.md

 By understanding these components, you can create your own Tailpipe plugin to integrate with any data source.

-For more detailed information and examples, refer to the [Tailpipe Plugin SDK](https://github.com/turbot/tailpipe-plugin-sdk) and existing plugins like [tailpipe-plugin-pipes](https://github.com/turbot/tailpipe-plugin-pipes) and [tailpipe-plugin-aws](https://github.com/turbot/tailpipe-plugin-aws).
+For more detailed information and examples, refer to the [Tailpipe Plugin SDK](https://github.com/turbot/tailpipe-plugin-sdk) and existing plugins like [tailpipe-plugin-pipes](https://github.com/turbot/tailpipe-plugin-pipes), [tailpipe-plugin-aws](https://github.com/turbot/tailpipe-plugin-aws) or for examples on advanced topics like pre-defined custom tables [tailpipe-plugin-nginx](https://github.com/turbot/tailipe-plugin-nginx).